chanakya1310/Backend-for-CNN/README.md

 # Backend-for-CNN
-Learning how to create backend for a simple CNN (Cat or Dog) using FastAPI
+Learning how to create backend for a simple CNN (Classifying the image as Cat or Dog) using FastAPI

 In order to run on local machine: